weniv/En_pythonbest20/src/pages/question8.md

 # Weapon Production

 ## Problem Description
-Gary is preparing to buy weapons by exchanging the jewels that SoulGom received in the Arctic for money.
-The blacksmith Gary is requesting offers swords for 3000 won per piece, and if he sharpens the blade, an additional 300 won is added.
+Gary is preparing to buy weapons by exchanging the jewels that SoulGom received in the Arctic.
+The forge Gary is visiting sells swords for 3000 won per piece, and an additional 300 won is added for sharpening.
 As a regular customer, one unsharpened sword is provided for every 10 swords, and one sharpened sword is provided for every 100 swords.

 If the budget for buying weapons is given, how many sharpened swords can Gary get?